teaghan/AI-Enhanced-Education/md_files/MagicSchoolAI.md

 - **MagicSchool Enterprise:** Custom pricing for schools and districts, including advanced moderation, single sign-on, dedicated support, platform customization, and comprehensive data privacy compliance.

 > [Sign up](https://app.magicschool.ai/auth/signup) for a free account to try it out!

 * * *

-## YouTube Channel

-[Magic School AI's YouTube Channel](https://www.youtube.com/@magicschoolai) provides tutorials and creative ways to use their tools, helping users maximize the platform's benefits.
-Specific videos offer comprehensive insights into how the platform works and its various features.

-* * *